MohdUmar07/MohdUmar07/README.md

 ![MasterHead](https://logicmojo.com/assets/dist/new_pages/images/js-gif.gif)
 <br>

-# Hi, 👋 I'm Mohd Umar
+# 𝙃𝙚𝙡𝙡𝙤,👋 𝙄'𝙢 Mohd Umar

 <img  width="25%" align="right" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" />
-<p>I am a Bachelor Computer Application (BCA) student and a fresher MERN Stack developer.
+<p>I am a Bachelor of Computer Application (BCA) student and a fresher MERN Stack developer.
 I am passionate about computer science, and I am eager to learn and grow as a developer.
 I have experience with the MERN Stack, including React, Node.js, Express.js, and MongoDB.
 I am also familiar with other technologies such as HTML, CSS, JavaScript, and Python.
 I am a hard worker, and I am always willing to go the extra mile.
 I am also a team player and always willing to help others.
 I am excited to start my career as a software developer, and I look forward to positively impacting the world.<p>

 # Languages and Tools
 <p align="center">